kbourne/kmeansk9s.github.io/canc_traj_code/README.md

 In this repo are Jupyter Notebooks that run:

 + _EDA.ipynb_ - A quick, initial look at the data.
-+ _DogCancerShallowMLPredictions.ipynb.ipynb_ - A quick, initial look at the data.
++ _DogCancerShallowMLPredictions.ipynb.ipynb_ - Analysis of traditional (shallow) machine learning models.
-+ _NN-BinaryClass.ipynb.ipynb_ - A quick, initial look at the data.
++ _NN-BinaryClass.ipynb.ipynb_ - Analysis of multi-layer perceptron neural network (deep) machine learning model.
-+ _DogCancerTrajectoryPredictions.ipynb_ - A quick, initial look at the data.
++ _DogCancerTrajectoryPredictions.ipynb_ - Analysis of TimeGANs (for complex synthetic data generation) and Attentive State Space Model and the application of these advanced human healthcare based machine learning models to dog health data

 There are also python files that are used by the Notebooks that contain most of the model-related

-+ _assm.py_ - A quick, initial look at the data.
++ _assm.py_ - ASSM related functions
-+ _constants.py_ - A quick, initial look at the data.
++ _constants.py_ - constants for this project
-+ _data_proc.py_ - A quick, initial look at the data.
++ _data_proc.py_ - Data processing related functions
-+ _metrics.py_ - A quick, initial look at the data.
++ _metrics.py_ - evaluation related functions for the TimeGANs
-+ _ml_models.py_ - A quick, initial look at the data.
++ _ml_models.py_ - shallow learning related functions
-+ _timegan.py_ - A quick, initial look at the data.
++ _timegan.py_ - TimeGANs related functions

-There are also python files that are used by the Notebooks that contain most of the model-related
+The remaining files are a saved version and related files of a trained ASSM model.

 ### What do I need to run this code?
 ---